Sipaa-Projects/.github/profile/README.md

 ## What's coming soon?
 * Sipane, a modern server management panel wrote in JS (server) and in Dart/Flutter (client)
 * SITP (and it's implementation), HTTP made easier
 * Sipaamium, the first CEFSharp-based browser made with Windows App SDK.
+(Will remplace Browse)